 Roulette is pleased to welcome back composer, saxophonist, and sound experimentalist Matana Roberts for the much-anticipated fourth installment of her hugely innovative, profoundly iconoclastic and acclaimed COIN COIN project.
 This project is described as a multi-chapter work of “panoramic sound quilting” that aims to expose the mystical roots and channel the intuitive spirit-raising traditions of American creative expression while maintaining a deep and substantive engagement with narrativity, history, community, and political expression within improvisatory musical structures.
 COIN COIN has been widely and highly praised for its stylistic innovations and narrative power.
 Noted music critic Peter Margasak wrote of COIN COIN: “Memory is a powerful thing, but it’s so private, fluid, and unreliable that it can seem almost impossible to capture in a work of art—and history is often no more stable, once you look closely enough.
 Roberts has succeeded at evoking both, though, and gives her audience a long look at something ghostly, tragic, and beautiful.
 She is carving out her own aesthetic space, startling in its originality and gripping in its historic and social power.”

-Roberts will be joined by a stellar band of collaborators including Hannah Marcus, Ryan Sawyer, Matt Lavelle, and Kyp Malone.
+Roberts will be joined by a stellar band of collaborators including Hannah Marcus, Ryan Sawyer, Matt Lavelle, Stuart Bogie, Kyp Malone, and Meshell Ndegeocello on bass.